Olivert75/regression_project/README.md

  -  Age was not a huge factor in value, but was helpful in our model's predictions.

  -  Using all of square footage, number of bedrooms, number of bathrooms, and age into a model performed better than the baseline.

- -  All three counties have similar tax rates, but LA has the highest.